Query vector data with CQL

 description TEXT,

-item_vector VECTOR<FLOAT, 5> // create a five-dimensional embedding
+item_vector VECTOR<FLOAT, 5>

 );

-3. Create the index:
+3. Create a vector index:

 CREATE INDEX IF NOT EXISTS ann_index